-Professor of Art and Science Interactions
+Professor emeritus Art and Science Interactions

-Robert Zwijnenberg is professor Art and Science Interactions at Leiden University.
+Robert Zwijnenberg is professor emeritus Art and Science Interactions at Leiden University.
 Trained in civil engineering and philosophy, he received a PhD in philosophy from the University of Amsterdam.

 In my research and teaching I focus on the role of contemporary art in the academic and public debates on the ethical, societal, political, legal and cultural implications of biotechnological innovations.
 Biotechnology allows us to re-design and design anew both nature, living creatures, and also the human mind and body.
 This forces us to reconsider our traditional views of humans and nature.
 What limits do we wish to impose on biotechnological intervention in nature and the human body?
 What view of nature and of what it means to be human informs these limits?
 We will need all the cultural forces at our disposal to address these questions.
 Any existential quest of this kind is impossible without a deep understanding of the ambiguities and complexity we need to consider.
 The function of art is precisely to enact these ambiguities and this complexity.
 I argue therefore that art, too, should have a role in our reflections on the applications and implications of biotechnology.